 – Satyakam Ray

 The emotions running through the heart after the pangs of Bibliosmia are priceless.
 Every book has its unique smell.
-As the book becomes old and the pages become yellowish, it emits a more intense scent.
+As the book becomes old and the pages yellowish, it emits a more intense scent.
 Sometimes, the book’s previous owner leaves behind a sense of personal touch to the Bibliosmia for the current owner to experience.
-It can be a smell of a rose (romanticism), some random perfume smell, or the acrid sting of cigarettes.
+It can be the smell of a rose (romanticism), some random perfume smell, or the acrid sting of cigarettes.
 These Bibliosmia experiences can only be found in old books, mainly in abandoned old bookstores.
 The lives of a generation gone can be felt subtly through a book’s random pages just by sniffing!
 As if the Bibliosmia gives access to the other side of the spectrum in history.